Enlarged Spleen (Splenomegaly)

 What is the spleen, and what does it do (function)?

 The spleen is an important organ in the body that has a variety of responsibilities.

 - It is a major filter of blood, helping remove old and damaged red blood cells, and bacteria.

-- It also part of the lymphatic system and produces lymphocytes, a type of white blood cell that is part of the immune system that helps prevent and fight infection.
+- It also is part of the lymphatic system and produces lymphocytes, a type of white blood cell that are a part of the immune system that helps to prevent and fight infection.

 - The spleen also acts as a reservoir for red blood cells and platelets, should the body need them.